 - October 1 – December 31

-At the end of each reporting period you will identify in the CSAIR whether or not the strata plan has been deposited with the land title office.
-If yes, you provide the strata plan deposit date.
+At the end of each reporting period you will identify in CSAIR whether or not the strata plan has been deposited with the land title office.
+At this reporting stage the development must include the strata plan details.

 After the strata plan is deposited

-When the strata plan is deposited, you must report assignment information in the CSAIR by the end of the immediately following quarter.
+When the strata plan is deposited, you must report assignment information in CSAIR by the end of the immediately following quarter.
 For example, if the strata plan is deposited February 8, you identify the strata plan deposit date by March 31.
-No reporting is required for the quarter in which the strata plan is deposited.
-Instead, you must report by June 30 and file within 30 days from the last day of the deposit reporting period, in this case July 30.
+You must then report by June 30 and file within 30 days from the last day of the deposit reporting period, in this case July 30.

-In addition to all reporting requirements, you must also report information that identifies all assignments related to the development property, including the final parcel identifier (PID) that relates to each strata lot assigned.
+In addition to all reporting requirements, you must also report information that identifies all assignments related to the development property.
+All strata information should be added before the report is filed.

 Reporting is then required within 30 days after December 31 and then annually for the next 6 years.